Doing one thing extremely well in the Major Leagues is difficult enough. Being able to do two very different things well is truly special.

 Of course, those aren’t the only ways to measure this rare blend of skills.
 Power doesn’t only manifest itself in homers, and the same is true for speed and steals.
 But a player who reaches a significant career milestone in both of those traditional stats clearly has a diverse array of tools.

-Through 2020, there are 151 players all-time with at least 300 career homers.
-There were 168 with 300-plus steals.
-But there are only eight who belong to both groups.
+Entering 2022, there are 152 players in AL/NL history with at least 300 career homers.
+There are 151 with 300-plus steals.
+But only eight belong to both groups.
 Some are obvious.
 A few may surprise you.

 Here are baseball’s ultimate power-speed players -- the members of the 300-300 club.
 Players are listed in order of career home run total.